-Changes to syllabus for 2016

-This syllabus has been updated, but there are no significant changes.
+Changes to syllabus for 2017, 2018 and 2019 This syllabus has been updated, but there are no significant changes.
+You are strongly advised to read the whole syllabus before planning your teaching programme.

 Cambridge International Examinations retains the copyright on all its publications.
 Registered Centres are permitted to copy material from this booklet for their own internal use.
 However, we cannot give permission to Centres to photocopy any material that is acknowledged to a third party even for internal use within a Centre.